antvis/Graphin/packages/graphin/docs/behaviros/index.en-US.md

 <code src='./demos/index.tsx'>

-## Disable the default interactive behavior
+## Disable The default interactive behavior

 The built-in interactive component is a singleton mode.
 Therefore, we only need to import the interactive components that need again, and then manually set it to `disabled`.
 As in the example below, turn off the default `canvas zoom` and `node dragging` behaviors

 <code src='./demos/disabled.tsx'>

-## Optional interactive behavior
+## The optional interactive behavior

 > For non-high-frequency interactive behaviors, Graphin encapsulates these for users to introduce on demand.
 Tips 💡: Click to jump to the corresponding document to see more